Beetle in a dream walking calmly into a circle of warm golden light from darkness

 One.
 Small.
 You try to kill it — and it doesn’t die.
 Or it disappears — and reappears.

-Your Guardian speaks here, through the archetype of the indestructible pattern — the part that sees when something keeps returning, regardless of effort.
+Your Guardian speaks here: the part that sees when something keeps returning, regardless of effort.
 A single unkillable cockroach is the image of a pattern, a habit, a situation that comes back again and again.
 As if you had eliminated it — and here it is once more.

 This may be relationships of the same type, repeating themselves.
 The same conflict in different costumes.
 A habit you “quit” — and didn’t.
 A thought from which there is no escape.